 When planning to purchase an apartment or home in NYC, you will hear about contingencies from your broker and your real estate attorney.
 A contingent offer on the house is an offer where the buyer discloses in advance potential contract contingencies.
 Both buyers and sellers in real estate are familiar with contingent offers.
 How often do contingent offers fall through?

-A non-contingent offer on a house is an offer on a unit made without any deal contingency.
+A non-contingent offer on the house is an offer on a unit made without any deal contingency.
 An example is an all-cash offer, and it can also be an offer with financing that doesn’t have any other form of real estate contingency.
 Contingencies protect buyers.

 In a non-contingent deal, there are no protections for the buyer “in contract” if he cannot secure financing.
-Buyers who place a non-contingent offer with financing know they can secure the money to buy all-cash if they cannot get financing.
+Buyers who place a non-contingent offer with financing know they can secure the money to buy all cash if they cannot.